TianyiZhang420/eco395m-final-project-recommendation-system/README.md

   - skinType
   - hairColor

+***Execution method***
-**Execution method:** To execute the scraping code and get the data, you should first run the following codes from the terminal in order:
+To execute the scraping code and get the data, you should first run the following codes from the terminal in order:
 ```bash
 git clone git@github.com:TianyiZhang420/eco395m-final-project-recommendation-system.git
 cd eco395m-final-project-recommendation-system